examdawn/content/NEP2020/2024/BCA/3rdsem/addEng/assignments/shortStory.md

 "What even are you?
 I've never seen a talking book before", asked Lexie, clearly amused.

-Umbra: FUmbrais FUmbra!An Ancient Grimoire with infinite wisdom! and the power to command shadows I was a war strategist back in... huh...
-I... can't remember"-->
+Umbra: "Umbra is Umbra!
+An Ancient Grimoire with infinite wisdom! and the power to command shadows I was a war strategist back in... huh...
+I... can't remember"

 "Anyways, Eren...
 Are you applying for the exam this time again?
-You almost passed the l"st time, asked Lexia.,""I saw you fight in the mock entrance battle test and I feel like you already have what it takes to graduate.
-I'll get the processing done for you
+You almost passed the lst time", asked Lexia.,"I saw you fight in the mock entrance battle test and I feel like you already have what it takes to graduate.
+I'll get the processing done for you"

 Eren nodded and headed to the tavern.
 Aether, who was also a regular drunkard, talked to the manager at the city's local tavern and got accomodation for Eren there.